jariperttunen/Rextensions/README.md

 The datatype for the vector and the matrices used is *double*.
 See *rcall.c* and *add.R* for details.

-Note that albeit the C prgram *rcall.c* is compiled the calls to R functions in R extension always proceed via R interpreter.
+Note that albeit the C prgram *rcall.c* is compiled the calls to R functions in R extensions always proceed via R interpreter.

 ## Usage